 Whenever a person takes a drug produced outside of FDA regulations, there is no way to be sure of its contents.
 Fentanyl is one of the most powerfully addictive drugs—even a small amount of it can be fatal.
 There have been reports of Xanax, a prescription medication, being sold illicitly with fentanyl in it.
 This dangerous combination puts you at high risk for overdose.
-At Greater Boston Addiction Centers, we recognize that the best way to avoid this risk is to stop using through heroin & fentanyl addiction treatment.
+At Greater Boston Addiction Centers, we recognize that the best way to avoid this risk is to stop using by enrolling in a prescription drug addiction treatment.

 How Do You Know Fentanyl Is In Your Xanax?

 It is not always possible to tell that counterfeit Xanax contains fentanyl.
 Drug producers use pill presses to make their product almost indistinguishable from the real product.
 However, anxiety medications like Xanax are often laced with other drugs and ingredients.
 This includes fentanyl, a drug that is up to 50 times stronger than heroin.